-For the sake of simplicity we first explain the above ideas intuitively, by means of examples.
+For the sake of simplicity we first explain the above ideas intuitively, by means of a simple example.

 Data are often presented as a table, columns of which are labeled by attributes, rows by objects of interest and entries of the table are attribute values.
-For example in a table containing information about patients suffering from a certain disease objects are patients (strictly specking their ID's), attributes can be for example blood pressure, body temperature etc., whereas the entry corresponding to object Smiths and the attribute blood preasure can be normal.
+For example, in a table containing information about patients suffering from a certain disease objects are patients (strictly speaking their ID's), attributes can be, for example, blood pressure, body temperature etc., whereas the entry corresponding to object Smith and the attribute blood preasure can be normal.
 Such tables are known as information systems, attribute-value tables or information tables.
 We will use here the term information table.

 Below an example of information table is presented.